Daniel-KM/Omeka-S-module-Next/README.md

 The revert links are available too.
 They display the resource in the default site, or in the first one (fix [#1259]).

+#### Default order of items in item set

+Display resources in a specific order in the item set main page in front-end, for example by title or identifier.
+This option can be specified differently for each site.

 #### Random order of resources

 Display resources in a random order, for example for a carousel or a featured